lawalletio/la-wallet-monorepo/apps/docs/snippets/types/UserIdentity.md

 ## `UserIdentity`

-Type to define the balance of a token
+Type to define the identity of a user

 ```ts [UserIdentity]
 interface UserIdentity {